The Big Narstie Show

-The Big Narstie Show is a British chat show, presented by rapper Big Narstie and comedian Mo Gilligan, that debuted on Channel 4 on 29 June 2018.
+The Big Narstie Show was a British television chat show, presented by rapper Big Narstie with comedian Mo Gilligan as his sidekick, that debuted on Channel 4 on 29 June 2018.
 Big Narstie is a rapper from the grime scene and has been cited as one of the original purveyors in the grime comedy genre.

 Production

 On 2 February 2018, Channel 4 announced that they had commissioned a new "late night, alternative entertainment show" titled The Big Narstie Show.

-The Big Narstie Show is produced for Channel 4 by Expectation and Dice Productions Entertainment.
+The Big Narstie Show was produced for Channel 4 by Expectation and Dice Productions Entertainment.
 The executive producers are Ben Wicks for Expectation and Obi Kevin Akudike and Nathan Brown for Dice Productions Entertainment.

-The show has received many accolades including Royal Television Society Awards, an Mvisa, a National Reality TV Award, an Edinburgh TV Award and a Bafta.
+The show received many accolades including Royal Television Society Awards, an Mvisa, a National Reality TV Award, an Edinburgh TV Award and a Bafta.